thruthesky/old-firebase-backend/README.md

 * When you are going to create/edit a post, you don't have to give 'function' property.
 * It is determined by 'key' of the POST data.
 If 'key' does not exist, it's 'create'.
 If it has 'key' then, it is 'edit'.
 * POST.function can be 'create', 'edit', 'delete'.

+## Base class.

+Since the backend is running on `Fire Functions` ( Firebase Cloud Functions ), the database reference is different from front end.

+So, the App needs to plug `database connection` to the Base class.

 ## User module